Manipulation Test for Multidimensional RDD: Application:

 Figure \ref{fig:frey2019} provides a visualization of the MRDD.
 In the space of the two running variables (population and HDI), treated municipalities are depicted in light blue, and untreated municipalities in dark blue.
 The red line represents the boundary.
 In this specific context, the treatment corresponds to the additional FHP funding, which leads to variations in the adoption rate of the BF program.

 In this context, the MRDD requires the assumption that the joint density of population and HDI is continuous at the boundary, thereby ensuring the continuity of their respective marginal densities.
 The manipulation test is employed to validate the design and enhance the credibility of the study's findings.
-The test is run considering two running variables, resulting in a p-value of 0.490.
+The test is conducted considering two running variables, resulting in a p-value of 0.490, as reported in Table \ref{tab:pvalues}.
 With a significance level of $\alpha = 0.05$, the null hypothesis is not rejected, indicating no evidence of manipulation.
+In this context, the same conclusion of absence of manipulation is also reached by the other tests discussed in Section \ref{sec:comparison} (BCT, DT, and SDT).
+This is not surprising, as all the tests are expected to control the size similarly and mostly differ in power.
+It is nonetheless interesting to observe how, even in real applications, the DT and SDT yield different p-values, despite using the same procedure just with a rescale of the running variables.

 It is important to emphasize that the manipulation test alone does not establish the model's validity.
-It serves as a robustness check and provides supporting evidence for the continuity of the densities of the running variables, which is a necessary condition for Assumptions \ref{ass:cont} and \ref{ass:ycont}.
-It cannot substitute a discussion on why Assumptions \ref{ass:cont} and \ref{ass:ycont} are likely to hold in this setting, a discussion that remains essential for drawing valid conclusions from the analysis.
+It serves as a robustness check and provides supporting evidence for the continuity of the densities of the running variables, which is a necessary condition for Assumption \ref{ass:ycont}.
+It cannot substitute a discussion on why the assumptions of the MRDD are likely to hold in this setting, a discussion that remains essential for drawing valid conclusions from the analysis.